 Amanda knows her stuff!
-She's got a book called Touched Out: Motherhood, Misogyny, Consent, and Control, coming out soon from Beacon Press.
+She's got a book called Touched Out: Motherhood, Misogyny, Consent, and Control out with Beacon Press.
 Plus, she's written Two Memoirs and The Failure Age.
 Her writing has been featured in some pretty impressive places like Slate, The Believer, Vox, HuffPost, Rumpus, Salon, Ms. Magazine, and a bunch of other cool literary journals and scholarly publications.

 Hi, Amanda.
 Please introduce yourself to our audience.